sarthou/HelloWorlds/Readme.md

 HelloWorlds uses PhysX.
 Here bellow we explain how to build it.

-Once you have cloned HelloWorlds, go into the `External` folder qnd clone PhysX.
+Once you have cloned HelloWorlds, go into the `External` folder and clone PhysX.

 ```bash
 cd hello_worlds/External